 The devising process involves the men using theatre techniques to share their experiences of mental health issues, the services they have received, what worked and what didn’t, the barriers they faced and what they would like to see happen in the future.

-Here is what some of the participants had to say;
+Here is what some of the participants have to say about the group ;

 “It’s fun, it’s educational, it’s a once in a life time opportunity”